Taliban Fast Facts

 March 27, 2016 - A suicide blast in Lahore, Pakistan, kills 69 and injures more than 341.
 The attack targeted Christians celebrating Easter, according to the group claiming responsibility, a splinter group of the Pakistani Taliban.

-May 25, 2016 - The Taliban says it has named Mawlawi Haibatullah Akhundzada, a senior religious cleric from its founding generation, as its new leader.
+May 25, 2016 - The Taliban say they have named Mawlawi Haibatullah Akhundzada, a senior religious cleric from its founding generation, as its new leader.

-January 25, 2017 - The Taliban releases an open letter to newly elected President Donald Trump.
+January 25, 2017 - The Taliban release an open letter to newly elected President Donald Trump.
 The letter calls on Trump to withdraw US forces from Afghanistan.

+February 11, 2017 - The Taliban claim responsibility for a car bomb blast that kills at least eight people in Lashkar Gah, the capital of Helmand province in southern Afghanistan.
+At least 19 other people are wounded.

+February 13, 2017 - A bomb explodes during a protest in Lahore, Pakistan, killing at least 14 people and injuring 59 more, the government says.
+Jamat-ul-Ahrar, a splinter group of the Pakistani Taliban, claims responsibility in a statement emailed to CNN.